2013zhouying/screengrabs/README.md

 Install Python from Python.org.

+Put SeleniumJS somewhere.
+You can find the main file in a "bin" folder instead of the ZIP you download.

 Use "pip install Pillow selenium" to install the other two things needed.

 Edit screengrabs.py to customize the location of where it saves ("c:\screengrabs" or whatever you want).

+Also edit your SeleniumJS location.

 Continue editing to fix the mysites thing the way you want.
 The first entry is the URL in quotes (e.g., "http://www.google.com").
 The second is a filename prefix -- perhaps you want "goog" or "google" or "maingoogle".